-During fiscal year 2018, the City executed a Management Agreement with Kinseth Hospitality Company, Inc., to operate the Convention Center.
+During fiscal 2018, the City executed a Management Agreement with Kinseth Hospitality Company, Inc., to operate the Convention Center.
 Per the agreement, the City advanced \$100,000 to maintain base level balances in the operating bank accounts.
-Kinseth Hospitality Company, Inc., is obligated to repay this advance upon termination, cancellation or expiration of this agreement.
-During fiscal year 2018, the City executed a Management Agreement with Comcast Spectacor to operate the Tyson Events Center and the Orpheum Theatre.
+Kinseth Hospitality Company, Inc., is obligated to repay this advance upon termination, cancellation or expiration of this Agreement.
+During fiscal 2018, the City executed a Management Agreement with Comcast Spectacor to operate the Tyson Events Center and the Orpheum Theatre.
 Per the agreement, the City advanced \$340,000 to maintain base level balances in the operating bank accounts.
-Comcast Spectacor is obligated to repay this advance upon termination, cancellation or expiration of this agreement.
-The combined outstanding balance of these notes at June 30, 2019 was \$440,000.
+Comcast Spectacor is obligated to repay this advance upon termination, cancellation or expiration of this Agreement.

-The City has eighteen loans in the Capital Improvements Fund.

-- The City loaned \$120,000 to the Castle on the Hill in December 2003.
+The City has fourteen loans in the Capital Projects Fund.
+The City loaned \$120,000 to the Castle on the Hill in December 2003.
 The purpose of the loan was for the development of affordable housing in the City.
 The loan carries an interest rate of 1% for a term of 30 years with payments beginning in December 2013.
-It has a balance that includes capitalized interest as of June 30, 2019, of \$119,398. - The City loaned \$413,891 to Green Valley Floyd Golf Corporation in July 2015 for the installation of a new underground electric service.
-The loan carries an interest rate of 3.5% for a term of 5 years with payments beginning in July 2016 with balloon payment due at maturity with option of two 5 year extensions.
-It has a balance of \$323,481 as of June 30, 2019. - In fiscal year 2017, the City received a Franchise fee settlement totaling almost \$800,000, which was loaned to private property owners and developers to improve and preserve neighborhoods and housing stock in Sioux City.
+It has a balance that includes capitalized interest as of June 30, 2018, of \$119,398.
+The City loaned \$413,891 to Green Valley Floyd Golf Corporation in July, 2015 for the installation of a new underground electric service.
+The loan carries an interest rate of 3.5% for a term of 5 years with payments beginning in July, 2016 with balloon payment due at maturity with option of two 5 year extensions.
+It has a balance of \$370,240 as of June 30, 2018.
+In fiscal 2017, the City received a Franchise fee settlement totaling almost \$800,000, which was loaned to private property owners and developers to improve and preserve neighborhoods and housing stock in Sioux City.
 The City is entitled to all of the funds that are paid back on the loans.
 These funds can be loaned to other private property owners and developers to preserve and improve primarily single family properties.
 All loans are secured by mortgages on the related real estate with an interest rate of 2% for a term of 10 years with monthly payments.
-These loans have a balance of \$87,621 as of June 30, 2019. - In fiscal year 2018, the City loaned \$350,000 to Lamb Arts, Ltd., to historically renovate a property into a performing arts center.
+These loans have a balance of \$72,583 as of June 30, 2018.
+In fiscal 2018, the City loaned \$350,000 to Lamb Arts, Ltd., to historically renovate a property into a performing arts center.
 The loan is to be repaid within one year with the option for the City to grant a one-year extension.
-During fiscal year 2019, the City approved a first amendment to the development agreement and extended the loan repayment to October 22, 2020.
 The loan is secured by mortgage on the related real estate.
-If Lamb Arts, Ltd., is unable to pay, the property will revert to the City. - During fiscal year 2019, the City approved a development and minimum assessment agreement with Warrior Hotel Operator LLC., to redevelop two properties into a Marriott Tribute or Autograph Collection branded hotel and luxury apartments including retail, restaurant, and commercial spaces.
-As part of the agreement, the City will provide financing in an amount up to \$5 million as a loan to the developer to assist with the cost of the infrastructure improvements.
-Upon repayment by the developer of \$2.5 million of the loan to the City, the remaining \$2.5 million will be forgiven.
-The City loaned \$2,516,115 to the developer during fiscal year 2019.
+If Lamb Arts, Ltd., is unable to pay, the property will revert to the City.